 Examples of recent senior capstone projects can be found on the Senior Projects page.

 In the junior year, ENVS majors enroll in a 1-credit Research Design course in which they receive guidance on the development of their capstone research project proposal and identify a faculty advisor for their project so that they are fully prepared to undertake their capstone experience.
-Most students take the Research Design course in the spring of their junior year, but students who plan to study abroad that semester should take it in their junior fall.
+Most students take the Research Design course in the spring of their junior year, but students who plan to study abroad or participate in JHU’s Social Policy minor program that semester should take it in their junior fall.

 ENVS seniors enroll in the 3-credit Senior Capstone Experience in the fall semester plus a 1-credit Senior Seminar.
-Students are expected to set goals and create a timeline for completion of the capstone project, meet regularly with their research project advisor, and present their final product at the end of the semester.
-Students also develop a poster presentation about their capstone project for display at DREAMS, JHU’s annual undergraduate research day in the spring.
+Students are expected to set goals and create a timeline for the capstone project, meet regularly with their research project advisor, complete the project on time, and present on their final product orally at the end of the semester.
 In the Senior Seminar, students meet weekly to share updates on their capstone projects, discuss current events, and explore career options and pathways with guidance from faculty and career counselors from JHU’s Life Design Lab.

 Students who plan to earn honors in Environmental Science or Environmental Studies must complete a second semester of independent research beyond the capstone project by enrolling in a 3-credit Senior Thesis course, usually in the spring of their senior year, as well as maintaining at least a 3.5 GPA in the courses taken for the major.
 In most cases, the second semester of research is a continuation of the capstone project that expands it to greater depth or breadth; but undertaking a separate project is also a possibility.